NanoRossi/Custom-Discogs-Dashboard/README.md

 Bootstrapped using: https://create-react-app.dev/

 The client is a single page application that present numerous grid components that can be moved and rearranged as desired.
-It is straight forward to add new components ot explain the functionality of the dashboard.
+It is straight forward to add new components to explain the functionality of the dashboard.

 At the time of writing there are 9 existing components:
 1. List all items in the wantlist